Logger Documentation

 "password": "[REDACTED]",

-Arrays longer than 10 items are automatically truncated:
+Arrays longer than 10 items are automatically truncated to prevent excessive logging:

 {